kiwitcms/Kiwi/docs/source/guide/admin.rst

 Managing entities
 -----------------

-The following entities are listed in KiwiTestPad:
+The following entities are listed in Kiwi TCMS:

 -  Builds
 -  Classifications